nairobilug/nlug-matterbot/README.md

   <img src="https://imgur.com/uyG2o2l.png" alt="nlug_matterbot">
 </h1>

 `nlug_matterbot` is a bot powered by **matterbridge** - a simple chat bridge - more information on the [project page](https://github.com/42wim/matterbridge).
-You can find it idling on our Discrod, IRC, and Telegram channels.
+You can find it on our Discrod, IRC, and Telegram channels.

 ## Config